 Old and new column pairs

-The Split operator can process rows that represent inserts, updates, and deletes.
-For rows that represent an update, both the old and the new value of some of the columns may be required.
-SQL Server uses a naming convention for this, where the new value is in a column named after the corresponding column in the table (typically using the four-part naming scheme consisting of database name, schema name, table name, and column name), and the old value is in a column that has the same column name followed by the suffix “_OLD” (typically using single-part naming).
+The Split operator processes rows that represent inserts, updates, and deletes.
+For updates, both the old and the new value of some of the columns may be required.
+These are passed in as separate columns.
+The mapping of old and new values for the same column is not visible in the execution plan, I assume that this is an oversight in the process to export the execution plan from its internal representation to the XML format used externally.
+In many cases, the new value is in a column named after the corresponding column in the table (typically using the four-part naming scheme consisting of database name, schema name, table name, and column name), and the old value is in a column that has the same column name followed by the suffix “_OLD” (typically using single-part naming).
+This is not always the case, though.

 For all pairs of columns in the input that adhere to this naming convention, the Split operator will treat the two columns as representing the old (before update) and new (after update) values of the data.
 All remaining columns in the input are then treated as containing new values for columns where the old value is not needed, or as helper columns for use elsewhere in the execution plan and where no corresponding old value of the helper column is needed.